Balint817/IronSearch/README.md

 It includes a variety of filters and sorting options to help you find the perfect song for your next session.

 ## Installation
-- Currently, you can download the pre-release built from the Releases on the side, or build it yourself from source.
+- Download the latest release from the [Releases](/releases/latest) page.
+- Place the zip in your Muse Dash folder root.
+- Extract the zip file's contents (such that files in Mods go into Mods, UserLibs into UserLibs)
+- Launch the game.
+First launch may take a while as the mod initializes and pre-loads data.
+- Enjoy!

-## Pre-release form (PLEASE FILL ME)
+## Feedback form (PLEASE FILL ME)
 [I AM VERY IMPORTANT PLEASE FILL ME](https://docs.google.com/forms/d/e/1FAIpQLSevUpaUqkwmkfr6L4F5Zwsc9esofrMk3-MytSN0MSmHZSZhow/viewform)\
-**For reporting bugs, open a GitHub Issue instead!**

-## Feedback form
-Soon.
 **For reporting bugs, open a GitHub Issue instead!**

 ## Usage